 Ria spent 3 years teaching English to kids in southwest Japan.
 She loves helping travelers make the most of their time in the country.

-With the Tokyo Olympics fast approaching, many new tourists will be visiting Japan.
-Whether this is your first visit or your fiftieth, hiring a tour guide is the best way to get around unfamiliar parts of the country.
+Whether this is your first visit or your 50th to Japan, hiring a tour guide is the best way to get around unfamiliar parts of the country.

-Though many parts of Tokyo and other major cities have English signs, some don't, especially in up-and-coming neighborhoods and towns.
-Plus, with the nation's infrastructure pushed to its limits during the 2020 Olympics, it will be helpful to have your own source of assistance.
+Though many parts of Tokyo and other major cities have English signs, some don't, especially in up-and-coming neighborhoods and towns, and it will be helpful to have your own source of assistance.

 Licensed Tour Guides Really Know Their Stuff

 Tour guides that specialize in a particular area will know the best local spots for shopping and dining, as well as the quickest way to get around on public transportation.
 This knowledge is especially important in busy cities like Tokyo, which only become more crowded and hectic in the weeks leading up to big events like the Olympics.
 Guides will also know about road construction, weather conditions, and other potential problems.

 Fully licensed Tour Guide-Interpreters are required to pass a history exam, so they will know Japanese history better than most.
 A private tour with one of these guides is the best way to get a deeper look at Japanese history and culture.